yairm210/Unciv/docs/Other/Hosting-a-Multiplayer-server.md

 In Unciv itself, from the same computer, enter Options > Multiplayer.

-Click the first text (Current IP address) to copy the IP to the clipboard.
-Then, click the second the second (Server IP address) to put your computer's IP in the "Server IP" slot.
+Enter the URL of the computer you ran the server on (or http://localhost)

 If you click "check connection to server" you should now get "Return result: true", which means it's working!

-So far you ran the server and connected yourself to it, but now for the interesting part - connecting other people!

-The IP should still be in your clipboard - if not, just click the 'copy to clipboard' button again.
-Send the IP to the other device, there - copy it, and click 'copy from clipboard'.
-You can of course enter the IP manually if that's easier for you.
+For other devices, you'll need an external IP, which is out of scope for this documentation since there are many ways of achieving it.

-Click 'check connection' from the new device, and if you got the same result - congratulations, you're both connected to the same server and can start a multiplayer game on the server!
+On the other device, do the same - enter the URL, click 'check connection' from the new device, and if you got the same result - congratulations, you're both connected to the same server and can start a multiplayer game on the server!

 Please note that devices NOT connected to the same server will NOT be able to participate in multiplayer games together!